Jo Jung-suk: Personal life

 Jo has been in a relationship with singer Gummy since 2013.
-In June 2018, it was announced that Jo would marry Gummy that fall.
-News broke on October 8, 2018, that the couple had married privately.
+In June 2018, it was announced that the couple would marry in the fall.
+On October 8, 2018, it was revealed that the couple had already gotten married in a private ceremony with their families.
 On January 6, 2020, Gummy's agency confirmed that she was seven weeks pregnant with the couple's first child.
 On August 6, 2020, Jo and Gummy welcomed their first daughter.
-In July 2025, it was reported that Gummy is pregnant with the couple's second child, currently in her fourth or fifth month of pregnancy.
+In July 2025, it was reported that Gummy was pregnant with the couple's second child.
+On January 14, 2026, the couple welcomed their second daughter.